amnuts/opcache-gui/README.md

 You can filter the results to help find the particular scripts you're looking for and change the way cached files are sorted.
 From here you can invalidate the cache for individual files or invalidate the cache for all the files matching your search.

-If you do not want to show the file list at all then you can use the `allow_filelist` configuration option; setting it to `false` will suppress the file list altogether.
+If you do not want to show the file list at all, then you can use the `allow_filelist` configuration option; setting it to `false` will suppress the file list altogether.

-If you want to adjust the pagination length you can do so with the `per_page` configuration option.
+If you want to adjust the pagination length, you can do so with the `per_page` configuration option.

 ![Screenshot of the Cached files list showing filtered results and pagination](http://amnuts.com/images/opcache/screenshot/cached-v3.png)